Python

 setting.
 The logs will be written to respective files such as mw-traces.log, mw-metrics.log, and mw-logs.log.

-#in the middleware.ini file debug_log_file = true #as an env variable MW_DEBUG_LOG_FILE = true
+#in the `mw_tracker` function from middleware debug_log_file = true #as an env variable MW_DEBUG_LOG_FILE = true

 Python package installation failure